 Chapter 7 is that part (or Chapter) of the Bankruptcy Code that deals with liquidation.
 The Bankruptcy Code is that part of the federal laws that deals with bankruptcy.
-A person who files under Chapter 7 is called a Debtor.
-While almost all assets in a typical household are exempt, the Debtor must turn his or her nonexempt property, if any exists, over to a Trustee, who then converts the property to cash and pays the Debtor's unsecured creditors.
-In return, the Debtor receives a Chapter 7 discharge, if he or she pays the filing fee, is eligible for such a discharge, and obeys the orders and rules of the Court. top
+A person who files under Chapter 7 is called a debtor.
+While almost all assets in a typical household are exempt, the debtor must turn his or her nonexempt property, if any exists, over to a trustee, who then converts the property to cash and pays the debtor’s unsecured creditors.
+In return, the debtor receives a Chapter 7 discharge, if he or she pays the filing fee, is eligible for such a discharge, and obeys the orders and rules of the court.

-It is a Court Order releasing a Debtor from all of his or her dischargeable debts and ordering the creditors not to attempt to collect them from the Debtor.
-A debt that is discharged is one that the Debtor is released from and does not have to pay.
-Some debts, however, are not dischargeable under Chapter 7, and some persons are not eligible for a Chapter 7 discharge. top
+It is a court order releasing a debtor from all of his or her dischargeable debts and ordering the creditors not to attempt to collect them from the debtor.
+A debt that is discharged is one from which the debtor is released and does not have to pay.
+Some debts, however, are not dischargeable under Chapter 7, and some persons are not eligible for a Chapter 7 discharge.

-All debts of any kind or amount, including out-of-state debts, are dischargeable under Chapter 7 except the debts listed below.
-The following is a list of the most common debts that are not dischargeable under Chapter 7:
+Almost all financial obligations of any kind or amount, including out-of-state debts, are dischargeable under Chapter 7 except the debts listed below:

-- Debts for obtaining money, property, services, or credit by means of false pretenses, fraud, or a false financial statement, if the creditor files a complaint in the case (included here are debts for luxury goods or services and debts for cash advances made within 60 days before the case is filed);
+• Debts for obtaining money, property, services or credit by means of false pretenses, fraud or a false financial statement, if the creditor files a complaint in the case (included here are debts for luxury goods or services and debts for cash advances made within 90 days before the case is filed);

-- Debts for alimony, maintenance, or support and, certain other divorce-related debts including property settlement debts;
+• Debts for alimony/spousal support, maintenance or support, and certain other divorce-related debts, including property settlement debts;

-- Debts for educational benefits and student loans, unless a Court finds that not discharging the debt would impose an undue hardship on the Debtor and his or her dependants;
+• Debts for educational benefits and student loans, unless a court finds that not discharging the debt would impose an undue hardship on the debtor and his or her dependents;

 The following persons are not eligible for a Chapter 7 discharge: